Gordon633/base-time-stamp/README.md

 If any of these values are missing or incorrect, timestamp creation or attribution verification may not work as expected.

 ## Verification Checklist

+Before considering the deployment complete, confirm the following:

+- `contracts/BaseTimeStamp.sol` has been deployed on Base mainnet.
+- `BASE_TIME_STAMP_ADDRESS` has been replaced in `lib/abi.ts`.
+- The `base:app_id` meta tag has been updated in `app/layout.tsx`.